-- 3.5.1 Investment decisions on the use of the Adult Education Budget will be made with full consideration to the statutory entitlements: - 3.5.1.1 English and Maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A to C or grade 4, or higher, and/or. - 3.5.1.2 First full qualification at Level 2 for all, and/or. - 3.1.5.3 First full qualification at level 3 for individuals aged 19 to 23. - 3.5.2 The Combined Authority submitted its Strategic Skills Plan to government in May 2018 as part of the readiness conditions requirements set by the Department for Education.
+- 3.5.1 Investment decisions on the use of the Adult Education Budget will be made with full consideration to the statutory entitlements: - 3.5.1.1 English and Maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A to C or grade 4, or higher, and/or. - 3.5.1.2 First full qualification at Level 2 for all, and/or. - 3.1.5.3 First full qualification at level 3 for individuals aged 19 to 23. - 3.1.5.4 Essential Digital Skills qualification, up to and including level 1 for individuals aged 19 and over who have digital skills assessed at below level 1. - 3.5.2 The Combined Authority submitted its Strategic Skills Plan to government in May 2018 as part of the readiness conditions requirements set by the Department for Education.
 Further iterations have been shared with the Department for Education and form a chapter in the new Skills Strategy 2019. - 3.5.3 Local and national partners have been fully engaged throughout the development phase for the processes and priorities for the funding award and during the funding award phase.
 This has included providing regular communications via our website, hosting three strategic events for all local and national providers, and participating in provider network meetings that met regularly during 2018.
-The Provider Networks comprised local Further Education and local authority providers, the Education and Skills Funding Agency, the Association of Colleges and Independent Training Providers.
+The Provider Networks comprised local Further

-- 3.5.4 The Combined Authority Board is the final decision-making body for funding awards.
+- Education and local authority providers, the Education and Skills Funding Agency, the Association of Colleges and Independent Training Providers. - 3.5.4 The Combined Authority Board is the final decision-making body for funding awards.
 A grant commissioning process was launched on 1st December 2018 and closed in March 2019.
 Appraisals were carried out on the submitted delivery plans requesting funding by the Combined Authority officers.
 A moderation panel of internal senior managers consider recommendations and make final recommendations for approval.
 The Director of Business & Skills in consultation with the Portfolio Holder for Skills to approve funding awards. - 3.5.5 During the funding award process a web enabled portal has included the ability for all potential providers to submit questions.
 These have been developed into a Q+A section on the portal so that the same information is available to all potential providers.